damientseng/damientseng.github.io/_posts/2020-03-09-hive-the-exploding-grouping-sets.md

 ;
 ```

 The grouping with no dimension is explicitly expressed, and it's combined with other groups by `union all`.
-Of course, we don’t wanna end up running two jobs without dependency consecutively, so we turn on parallel execution by setting `set hive.exec.parallel = true;`
+Of course, we don’t wanna end up consecutively running two jobs without dependency, so we turn on parallel execution by setting `set hive.exec.parallel = true;`

 As mentioned above, data skew may happen to any kind of group.
 As such, this kind of decomposing and rewriting can be taken to the extreme, leading to *SQL3*.
-This strategy not only avoids data skew but also speeds up by utilizing higher parallelism(though it's way too verbose, we'll come back at this later).
+This strategy not only avoids data skew but also speeds up by utilizing higher parallelism(though it's way too verbose, we'll come back to this later).
 One important thing to note: the performance improvement is not 100% guaranteed, as we are introducing one more stage into each sub-query which costs one more expensive shuffle phase.
 ```sql
 -- SQL3
 set hive.exec.parallel = true;